 We have enough evidence that we can say with virtually no doubt whatsoever that smoking increases a person’s risk of getting cancer.
 Thousands of studies have been conducted, looking at various populations, in controlled settings.

-When it comes to champagne and dementia, however, it’s in its early days, and this is just one study.
+When it comes to champagne and forgetfulness, however, it’s in its early days, and this is just one study.

 Who knows, 20 years down the line, we may have hundreds more studies that support the notion of drinking champagne to prevent cognitive degeneration.